AckerlyXu/heima/articles/azure-toolkit-for-eclipse-enabling-remote-access-for-azure-deployments.md

-<properties
+---
-    pageTitle="Enabling Remote Access for Azure Deployments in Eclipse" description="Learn how to enable remote access for Azure deployments using the Azure Toolkit for Eclipse." services=""
+title: Enabling Remote Access for Azure Deployments in Eclipse
+description: Learn how to enable remote access for Azure deployments using the Azure Toolkit for Eclipse.
-    documentationcenter="java"
-    author="rmcmurray"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="b6150006-9a7f-4d83-be18-d35ec780c7c5"
-    ms.service="multiple"
-    ms.workload="na"
-    ms.tgt_pltfrm="multiple"
-    ms.devlang="Java"
-    ms.topic="article"
-    ms.date="12/22/2016"
-    wacn.date=""
-    ms.author="robmcm" />
+services: ''
+documentationcenter: java
+author: rmcmurray
+manager: erikre
+editor: ''

+ms.assetid: b6150006-9a7f-4d83-be18-d35ec780c7c5
+ms.service: multiple
+ms.workload: na
+ms.tgt_pltfrm: multiple
+ms.devlang: Java
+ms.topic: article
+ms.date: 12/22/2016
+wacn.date: ''
+ms.author: robmcm
+---

 # Enabling Remote Access for Azure Deployments in Eclipse
 To help troubleshoot your deployments, you may enable and use Remote Access to connect to the virtual machine hosting your deployment.
 The Remote Access functionality relies on the Remote Desktop Protocol (RDP).
 You can configure Remote Access for your deployment after you have published it to Azure, or if you are using Eclipse with a Windows operating system, you can configure Remote Access before you publish to Azure.
 Note that you will need a remote desktop client that is compatible with your operating system in order to connect to your deployment's virtual machine in Azure.

 ## How to enable Remote Access before you deploy to Azure

+> [!NOTE]
-> [AZURE.NOTE] To enable Remote Access before you deploy your application to Azure, you need to be running Eclipse on Windows.
+> To enable Remote Access before you deploy your application to Azure, you need to be running Eclipse on Windows.

 The following image shows the **Remote Access** properties dialog used to enable remote access.